jjoonnaasss/BP2019Garmin/samsung/README.md

 as an observer for a specific datatype so that we can react to new data of that type being added (see method "startReading").

-Requesting data (as in the "readSteps" method) works by first creating a [HealthDataResolver](https://img-developer.samsung.com/onlinedocs/health/android/data/com/samsung/android/sdk/healthdata/HealthDataResolver.html) which will read our request and pass the results to a listener.
+Requesting data (as in the "read" method) works by first creating a [HealthDataResolver](https://img-developer.samsung.com/onlinedocs/health/android/data/com/samsung/android/sdk/healthdata/HealthDataResolver.html) which will read our request and pass the results to a listener.